 Leaving Harness Too Loose:

-Most of the times, seat with a five-point harness system evoke these mistakes – as parents stop count while fastening the buckles.
+Most of the time, seats with a five-point harness system evoke these mistakes – as parents stop counting while fastening the buckles.
 To make sure that you don’t leave the harness too loose, we introduce to you a ‘’pinch’’ test.
 That is, when t you cannot pinch any harness material between your thumb and the fingers, the harness is optimally tight.

 Seat Angle is Incorrect: